nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * `p/high`, `p/med` and `p/low` stand for tasks with high, medium and low priority respectively.
 > * Other than `show complete`, all other inputs for `CATEGORY` will only display incomplete tasks, i.e., the tasks which have not been marked as done.
 > * The user can also enter the keywords `today`, `tomorrow`, `floating` and `overdue` without specifying the `show` keyword in front to quickly retrieve the corresponding tasks.
+> * If date is specified, it should be entered in the format mm/dd/yyyy.

 Examples:
 * `show incomplete`<br>